jhpyle/docassemble/_docs/objects.md

-* `private`: the default value of this attribute is `True`, which means that other interviews and other interview sessions cannot access the contents of the file, even if they know the `.number` or have the `DAFile` object itself.
-You will need to set the `private` attribute to `False` if you want other sessions to be able to access the file.
+* `private`: the default value of this attribute is `True`, which means that other interviews and other interview sessions cannot access the contents of the file, even if they know the `.number`, or have the `DAFile` object itself, or have a URL to the file obtained from [`.url_for()`](#DAFile.url_for).
+You will need to set the `private` attribute to `False` if you want other sessions or other people to be able to access the file.
 For example, you might store a [`DAFile`] object in [storage] and retrieve it within other interviews at a later time.
 The contents of the file will not be accessible unless you set `private` to `False`.
 * `persistent`: the default value of this attribute is `False`, which means that the file will be deleted when the interview session is deleted.
 Interview sessions are deleted when the user presses an [exit button] or an [exit command] is run.
 Interview sessions are also deleted when the session has been [inactive for a period].
-You can prevent the deletion of the files by setting the `persistent` attribute to `True`.
+You can prevent the deletion of a file by setting the `persistent` attribute to `True`.

 You can set these attributes with code like this: